wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <hr />

+<a name="PerfBestPractices"></a>

-Best practices for Performance Efficiency:
+Best practice categories for Performance Efficiency:

 1. <a href="#SelectPerfArch">Select the best performing architecture</a>
 2. <a href="#SelectSolution">Select the compute solution</a>